You can see this Domino project here.

 By default, Folium creates a map in a separate HTML file.
 In case you use Jupyter (like myself), you might prefer to get inline maps.
 This Jupyter example shows how to display maps inline.

-My Jupyter notebook contains only a few lines of code.
-It loads the incident file into a pandas dataframe, selects the first 1000 records to speed things up a little, and creates an inline map containing an interactive map with markers based on the resulting dataset.
+The Jupyter notebook contains only a few lines of code.
+It loads the incident file into a pandas dataframe, selects the first 1000 records to speed things up, and creates an inline map containing an interactive map with markers based on the resulting dataset.

 When running this, it creates a map with location markers that are clustered (